ToeiRei/Keymaster/README.md

 **What these options do:**

-- `command="internal-sftp"`: This is the most important restriction.
+- command="internal-sftp": The most critical restriction.
 It forces the key to only be used for SFTP sessions and prevents shell command execution.
-Keymaster's deployment and audit logic is designed to work with this restriction.
+- no-port-forwarding, no-x11-forwarding, no-agent-forwarding: Disables various forms of SSH tunneling to prevent the key from being used to pivot.
+- no-pty: Prevents the allocation of a pseudo-terminal, reinforcing that no interactive session is possible.

+## Philosophy

+This tool was born out of frustration.
+Existing solutions for SSH key management often felt like using a sledgehammer to crack a nut—requiring complex configuration, server daemons, and constant management.
+This is especially true for smaller teams or homelabs where simplicity is paramount.

+Keymaster is different.
+It's built on a simple premise:

+> A tool should do the job without making you manage the tool itself.

+It's designed for sysadmins and developers who want a straightforward, reliable way to control SSH access without the overhead.
+It's powerful enough for a fleet but simple enough for a home lab.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.
 For a detailed list of third-party dependencies and their license texts, please see the `NOTICE.md` file.